seajoshc/p4adotnet/docs/computers/pm.md

 Make it work, then make it right, then make it fast.
 The engineers you work with will thank you.

-Ladder up: data -> insights -> automation.
+Ladder up: data -> insights -> automation

 Gatekeep your alpha/beta, do not go "open beta" until you are forced to.
 Talk to all of your "closed beta" customers regularly, know them by name and keep refining.
 Let more customers in if you aren't getting the feedback you need OR if things are booming and you know you are on to something.
 But be judicious if you expand the cohort, you must keep talking to whoever you let in.

 Consistent PMF surveying (regular pacing and measuring) throughout the pre-GA experience so you have data to reason about.

+### On integrations with dev tools

-Trying to build lots of plugins/integrations for 3P systems/tools is hard and doesn't scale well.
-You will ship a lot of v1's and never come back to them.
-Invest in the most critical apps that will actually get used.
+Trying to build lots of plugins/integrations for 3P developer systems/tools is hard and doesn't scale well.
+You will ship a lot of v1's and never come back to them if you try a "get names on the box" to attract customers approach.
+Invest in the most critical apps that will actually get used; build magic experiences for top requested integrations worth the most deals/seats.
 If you spend 2 eng time for 2 sprints on an app nobody uses for 12+ months just to potentially attract customers was it worth it?
-Name on the box helps a little but the story is stronger.
-Showcase the solution and it doesn't matter if you support their tool (yet).
+Name on the box helps much less compared to a strong "we do X,Y,Z better than all our competitors" pitch using just a few (or one!) really strong usecase.

 ## Launching a new SaaS product